inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 Example of a 404 error:

 1. A routing error will result in a 404 error from the Flask layer.
-2. An object that doesn't exists in the database, will likely result in a 404 error from the service layer.
+2. An object that doesn't exist in the database, will likely result in a 404 error from the service layer.

 A view layer can only catch the latter.
 Thus, if we render an error response in the view, we still have to deal with error response for Flask layer errors.